Castile Soap - What is it?

-Add 1/4 cup of soap to a quart of water to make a spray that can be used to keep ants away from plants.
+Add 1/4 cup of soap to a litre of water to make a spray that can be used to keep ants away from plants.
 Always test it on a small part of the plant before using it on the entire plant.

 19. Fruit and vegetable rinse

 Castile soap is a great way to clean any pesticides or residue from fresh fruits and vegetables.
 Add 1/4 teaspoon of soap to a bowl of water.
 Soak and then gently rub the produce using your hands.
 Then rinse with plain water.